samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 If the target is a creature, it enters a state of suspended animation; it has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition, doesn’t age, and doesn’t need food, water, or air.

 You can set a condition for the spell to end early.
 The condition can be anything you choose, but it must occur or be visible within 1 mile of the target.
-Examples include “after 1,000 years” or “when the tarrasque awakens.”
+Examples include "after 1,000 years" or "when the tarrasque awakens."
 This spell also ends if the target takes any damage.

 ---